AndroZoid/GSM-GPRS-GPS-Shield/README.md

+GSM/GPRS & GPS Library not for SIM900/SIM908

+NOTE: This is modificated version of SIM900 library, this version isn't compatible with shield.
+I just need some custom functions for different GSM modules.

+Original note follows:

 GSM/GPRS & GPS Shield Library for modules using SIM900/SIM908
 ======
 NOTE: This repo has been migrated from google code repo: http://code.google.com/p/gsm-shield-arduino/